-Where for example a clay brick is used up to dpc level and a concrete brick built as the superstructure, then the dpc itself may act as a slip plane and allow the differential movement to occur.
-This can be dependent on the dead load on the dpc and a structural Engineer’s advice should be sought.
+Where, for example, a clay brick is used up to damp proof course (DPC) level and a concrete brick built as the superstructure, the DPC itself may act as a slip plane and allow the differential movement to occur.
+This can be dependent on the dead load on the DPC and advice from a structural engineer should be sought.
 In all cases provision should be made to ensure structural stability.

-If two dissimilar materials are mixed on one elevation then slip planes should be introduced or bed joint reinforcement incorporated to dissipate the areas of tensile stress.
-Again, a structural engineer’s advice should be sought and provision must be made to ensure that structural stability is not compromised.
+If two dissimilar materials are mixed on one elevation, then slip planes should be introduced or bed joint reinforcement incorporated to dissipate the areas of tensile stress.
+Again, structural engineer’s advice should be sought and provision must be made to ensure that structural stability is not compromised.

-The superstructure should be viewed as a series of panels (figure 1).
-For example in elevations where window openings are wide in comparison to their height leaving long low areas of masonry such as fig 1 panel 1 and 2, or where those types of openings are stacked above each other, this may result in the brick panels in between the windows being less than 6m metres but exceeding the 3:1 ratio.
-In these instances inclusion of vertical joints in line with the jambs may need to be considered, or alternatively bed joint reinforcement introduced to dissipate the stresses within the panel (figure 2).
+Figure 1 above shows the superstructure viewed as a series of panels (the diagram does not demonstrate position of movement joints).
+For example, in elevations where window openings are wide in comparison to their height leaving long low areas of masonry (refer to Panels 1, 2 and 3 in Figure 1), or where those types of openings are stacked above each other, this may result in the brick panels in between the windows being less than 6m metres but exceeding the 3:1 ratio.

-Contraction joints in external walls should be formed with a compressible material such as a polyurethane foam should be used to form the joint and a sealant to prevent water penetration.
-The width of these joints should be in accordance with the manufactures recommendations.
+Contraction joints in external walls should be formed with a compressible material such as a polyurethane foam and used to form the joint and a sealant to prevent water penetration.
+The width of these joints should be in accordance with the manufacturer’s recommendations.